parrotgeek1/Cross-Species_Gene_Finder/README.md

 # Cross-Species Gene Finder
-Open source, cross-platform tool to search for similar genes across species using the NCBI database.
+Open source Java tool which searches for similar genes across species using the NCBI database.

 Used in [this research project](https://github.com/parrotgeek1/CrossSpeciesGeneFinder/raw/master/TvedteGradRetreatPosterSp16.pdf) by Eric Tvedte at the University of Iowa.

 # Verified to be working with NCBI's API as of 2018-10-05.
 Please create an issue to notify me if it stops working.